-At the risk of belaboring the obvious, it is both undeniable and an understatement to observe that these are challenging times - indeed, historic times - for participants in financial markets and for policymakers as well.
-Beginning about 21 months ago, financial markets were rocked by a series of shocks which ultimately had global implications and whose repercussions remain severe to this day.
-While conditions in credit markets have improved over the past several months, in general appreciable strains persist.
-The improvement appears to be due, in part, to the aggressive policy response of the Federal Reserve as well as programs introduced by the Treasury and FDIC.
+Beginning about 21 months ago, financial markets were rocked by a series of shocks which ultimately had global implications and whose repercussions remain significant to this day.
+While conditions in credit markets generally have improved over the past several months, perceptible strains persist.
+The improvement we have witnessed appears to be due, in part, to the aggressive policy response of the Federal Reserve as well as programs introduced by the Treasury and FDIC.

 The Federal Reserve, in particular, has reduced short-term interest rates significantly, worked to improve liquidity both in important markets and for a range of financial institutions, and purchased longer-term debt instruments in volume in order to decrease those rates as well.
-While it is still too early to fully tally results, there has been progress, and I anticipate more to come as select programs become fully operational, participation increases, and confidence improves.
+Reflecting the scale of these actions, the Federal Reserve balance sheet has increased from about \$1 trillion last September to something in excess of \$2 trillion now.
+While it is still too early to fully tally results, there has been progress, and I anticipate further improvement in credit conditions as select programs become fully operational, participation increases, and confidence picks up.